yizhang0301/2143---oop-yizhang/Assignment2020/H01/readme.txt

 Polymorphism: same interface to go to different data

-Public / Private / Protected:
+Public / Private / Protected: Public is available outside of the class/object, private is available only inside of the object, protected means only a class and its subclasses can access it.

-Virtual:
+Virtual: Keywords for functions